-31.1 Certification of Principal Executive Officer Pursuant to Section 302 of -the Sarbanes-Oxley Act of 2002 31.2 Certification of Principal Financial Officer Pursuant to Section 302 of
+10.1 First Amendment to the Integra LifeSciences Holdings Corporation 2003 Equity Incentive Plan (Incorporated by reference to Exhibit 10.1 to the Company's Current Report on Form 8-K filed on May 17, 2005) 10.2 Form of Restricted Stock Agreement for non-employee directors under the Integra LifeSciences Holdings Corporation 2003 Equity Incentive Plan (Incorporated by reference to Exhibit 10.2 to the Company's Current Report on Form 8 K filed on May 17, 2005) 31.1 Certification of Principal Executive Officer Pursuant to Section 302 of the Sarbanes Oxley Act of 2002 31.2 Certification of Principal Financial Officer Pursuant to Section 302 of the Sarbanes Oxley Act of 2002 32.1 Certification of Principal Executive Officer Pursuant to Section 906 of the Sarbanes Oxley Act of 2002 32.2 Certification of Principal Financial Officer Pursuant to Section 906 of the Sarbanes Oxley Act of 2002.

-21 2 Cortification of Drincipal Einoncial Officor Durcuont +0 Soction 202 of 31.2 or rrincipal TITATICIAL 0111001 r ur suarre τ0 300011011 302 σ the Sarbanes-C xley Act of 2 2002

-32.1Certification of Principal Executive Officer Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002

-32.1 Certification of Principal Financial Officer Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.

-ę SIGNATURES
+SIGNATURES

-ts of the Securities Exchange Act of 1934, used this report to be signed on its behalf to duly authorized.
+re Securities Exchange Act of 1934, the report to be signed on its behalf by the zed.

-INTEGRA LIFESCIE ENCES HOLDINGS CORPORATION
+TIENCES HOLDINGS CORPORATION

-Date: May 10, 2005 /s/ Stuart M. Essig
+- Date: August 9, 2005 /s/ Stuart M. Essig

-Stuart M. Essig --President and Chief Executive Officer
+Stuart M. Essig President and Chief Executive Office

-Date: May 10, 2005 /s/ David B. Holtz
+- Date: August 9, 2005 /s/ David B. Holtz

-David B. Holtz - Senior Vice President, Finance
+David B. Holtz Senior Vice President, Finance